Admissions complaints procedure

 - A complaint should be made by the applicant.
 Complaints made on behalf of the applicant by parents, representatives, school or another third party will only be considered in exceptional cases where there are clear reasons for doing so.
 Complaints that are made anonymously cannot be dealt with under this Complaints Procedure.

 - This Complaints Procedure covers both the informal and formal stages in handling a complaint.
-Advice on the Complaints Procedures can be obtained from the Deputy Head of Admissions.

 - Most complaints can be resolved satisfactorily at this stage.

 - A complaint must be made within 14 days of the admissions decision or any other action of which the applicant wishes to complain.
 Complaints made outside of this timeframe will not be considered, unless there are valid reasons why the complaint could not be made within the time scale.
-The Admissions Advisor will respond to the complaint within 10 working days of the complaint being made and shall retain a record of the correspondence and any action taken.
+The Admissions Officer will respond to the complaint within 10 working days of the complaint being made and shall retain a record of the correspondence and any action taken.
 If it is not possible to fully respond within the 10 days, the complainant will be advised of the timescale for a full response.

 - The complaint should be set out to include the informal steps that have already been taken and details of any response received, a statement as to why the applicant remains dissatisfied and the outcome the applicant is seeking.

 - The Head of Admissions will acknowledge in writing a receipt of the complaint within 5 working days.
 The Head of Admissions will then investigate the complaint and submit a written response to the complainant within 14 working days from acknowledgment of receipt of the complaint.